2017 Holiday Adopt-A-Family Program

-- Underwear and socks for women and children
+- Underwear and socks for adults and children

-At Safe Homes we are very fortunate to receive frequent offers of new and gently-used clothing donations, but we have limited capacity to store and display clothing.
+At Safe Homes we are very fortunate to receive frequent offers of gently-used clothing donations, but we have limited capacity to store and display clothing.
+Please note: we are not accepting donations of gently-used clothing at this time.
 To help us manage these offers and use them more efficiently, we have partnered with Bloomingdeals in New Windsor where our clients can be served through a voucher process or shop at a discounted rate, as appropriate.
 It is very important that you call us to discuss your clothing donations, as some may be directed to Bloomingdeals for drop off.

 FOOD DONATIONS & FOOD DRIVES

-We accept donations of assorted non-perishable foods year-round.
+We accept donations of assorted unexpired non-perishable foods year-round.
+Please note that we are unable to accept donations of expired food.
 When planning a food drive, encourage your donors to think in terms of a day’s meals and the traditional food pyramid.
-Below is our list of most helpful food items:
+Below is our list of most helpful non-perishable food items: